Safeguarding and Child Protection Policy

 All staff will:

-- Be familiar with this safeguarding policy, in addition to this all staff will be aware of the systems and policies in place which support safeguarding including
+- Be familiar with this safeguarding policy, in addition to this all staff will be aware of the systems in place which support safeguarding including

-- The safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods
+- Our safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods

 - The role of the Designated Safeguarding Lead (DSL).